MidhunArPrabhu/EIGENVALUES-AND-EIGENVECTORS/README.md

 ## EQUIPMENTS REQUIRED :
 - Hardware - PC
-- naconda – Python 3.7 Installation / Moodle-Code Runner
+- Anaconda – Python 3.7 Installation / Moodle-Code Runner
 ## ALGORITHIM :

-### STEP 1 : Import numpy library as np.
+### STEP 1 :
+Import numpy library as np.

-### STEP 2 : Create a matrix using array() function.
+### STEP 2 :
+Create a matrix using array() function.

-### STEP 3 : Using the np.linalg.eig(), we get two results (first is eigenvalue and second is eigenvector) of the given matrix.
+### STEP 3 :
+Using the np.linalg.eig(), we get two results (first is eigenvalue and second is eigenvector) of the given matrix.

-### STEP 4 : Get the output and end the program.
+### STEP 4 :
+Get the output and end the program.

 ## PROGRAM :